Stationary Distributions for the Voter Model in $d\geq 3$ are Factors of IID: Sequential construction and convergence of measures

-Finally, for $\cC=\{0, 1\}^{\Z^d}$ with translations, the topological entropy is $\log 2$, thus by a variational principle, the measure theoretical entropy of $(\cC, \mu_p)$ is upper bounded by $\log 2$.
-This implies that it is (isomorphic to) a Bernoulli shift (with finite state space) by \cite{ornstein1970bernoulli} and \cite{ornstein1987entropy}. \end{proof}
+Finally, for $\{0, 1\}^{\Z^d}$ with translations, the topological entropy is $\log 2$; thus by the variational principle for entropy, the measure theoretical entropy of $\mu_p$ is upper bounded by $\log 2$.
+This implies that $(\{0, 1\}^{\Z^d}, \mu_p)$ is isomorphic to a Bernoulli shift (with finite state space) by \cite{ornstein1970bernoulli} and \cite{ornstein1987entropy}. \end{proof}